weso/rdfshape-client/README.md

 ## Docker
 This React application can be launched as a Docker container.

-When creating the Docker image, you may override the location where the client will look for the rdfshape backend with `--build-arg RDFSHAPE_HOST=[LOCATION]`.
-Default backend location is currently https://rdfshape.weso.es:8080, where rdfshape is deployed by WESO.
+* Use the provided Dockerfile to build rdfshape image.
+* When building the Docker image, you may provide the following arguments via `--build-arg`:
+    * [RDFSHAPE_HOST]: Location where this client will look for the rdfshape backend.
+Defaults to our current deployment at https://rdfshape.weso.es:8080.

 ## Learn More